MCLD/greatreadingadventure/dev/README.md

 ## Environment

-GRA code should successfully compile using the free [Visual Studio Community](https://www.visualstudio.com/vs/community/) edition.
+GRA code should successfully compile using either the free [Visual Studio Code](https://code.visualstudio.com/) or [Visual Studio Community](https://www.visualstudio.com/vs/community/) edition.
 External dependencies are managed with NuGet and should be automatically downloaded upon the first build.
 The current `develop` branch requires [C# 7.1](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-7-1) to compile, we are currently using Visual Studio 2019.

 Framework history: